 The Forest Society of Maine (FSM) operates with nine full-time and one part-time staff members with diverse expertise who work to address the needs of landowners and communities, manage our organization’s day-to-day activities, and conserve forestland in Maine.

-Karin Tilberg, Interim Executive Director
+Karin Tilberg, President/CEO

-Kristen Hoffmann, Forestland Steward
+Kristen Hoffmann, Senior Forestland Steward

 Kris was hired in 2007 to help meet FSM’s growing land stewardship needs.
 She conducts ground and aerial monitoring for many of the current easements and compiles baseline documentation for new projects.
 She has a B.S. from Northland College in Biology and Psychology and an M.S. in Forest Management from the University of Maine.
 Kris previously served as the executive director of the Pemaquid Watershed Association.
 Currently Kris serves on the executive committee of the Maine division of the Society of American Foresters.
 When she’s not at the office Kris likes taking long walks with her dogs and playing volleyball.

 Janice Melmed, Development Director